DiarmuidM/charity-dissolution/syntax/data_collection/australia/README.md

 ### Step 4 - Run a test

-Let's check we can execute the code.
-Type the following into the CLI:
+Let's check we can execute the code:
 ```
 python aus-charity-data-download.py test
 ```